 In the program, we'll meet online face-to-face.
 With just your webcam and microphone, you'll be able to see/hear everyone in the class and interact in real-time, just like you would in a real classroom.
 You'll also be able to see every stroke I write on my screen through a virtual whiteboard as I guide you through passages and problems.

-If you can't make an instructional session, it will be recorded for you to watch at your convenience (or you can attend live with a different class if one is running).
-If you miss a training day, you'll be able to make up the session with a different class or during a make-up session with an instructor I've personally trained.
+If you can't make an instructional session, it will be recorded for you to watch at your convenience.
+Exact class days and times will be determined based on who signs up.
 (Flexible 1-on-1 scheduling with me is also an option.)

-Classes are limited to 10 students each to keep things cozy and personalized.
+Classes are limited to 10-15 students maximum per class to keep things cozy and personalized.

 The program runs for 8 continuous weeks leading straight up to the test.
-Each week, we'll meet 3x for a total of 10 hrs/week (two 3-hrs sessions + one 4-hr session), which is split into three components:
+We'll meet for 100 hours: 3x/week for a total of 12.5 hrs/week (two 4-hrs sessions + one 4.5-hr session that is often used for a practice test), which is split into three components: